Skip to main content

 Central Mississippi Health ServicesJackson4Layoff

-Leading the list was Sears at its Jackson facility, reporting 170 affected workers.
+The largest notice was filed by Sears at its Jackson facility, reporting 170 affected workers.
 Sara Lee followed with 155 workers.

 Trend & Outlook

-The filings reflect a mixed picture for Mississippi's labor market, with activity diverging between monthly and annual comparisons.
+The trends suggest a mixed picture for Mississippi's labor market, with activity diverging between monthly and annual comparisons.
 The Retail sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Mississippi.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Mississippi WARN notices, browse layoffs by state, or download the full dataset.